Media in Thunder Bay: Out-of-market radio

 One station, CFQK, operates outside of Thunder Bay, broadcasting on 104.5 FM in Kaministiquia.
 The main signal is not widely receivable in Thunder Bay itself, although the station also has a rebroadcaster on 103.5 FM in Shuniah, with the call sign CKED, which can be heard in the northeastern part of Thunder Bay.
-As of 2020, the station broadcasts a hot adult contemporary format, branded as Energy 103 & 104.
+As of 2020, the station broadcasts a hot adult contemporary format, branded as Energy 103/104.
 CFQK-FM and its rebroadcaster CKED-FM had gone through a number of format changes since the station was launched in 2002.

 Print media

 Thunder Bay has one daily newspaper, The Chronicle-Journal, which has a circulation of approximately 28,000 and has coverage of all of Northwestern Ontario.
-There are two weekly newspapers — Thunder Bay's Source, operated by Dougall Media, and Canadan Sanomat, a Finnish language paper.
+There are two weekly newspapers — Thunder Bay Source, operated by Dougall Media, and Canadan Sanomat, a Finnish language paper.

 Thunder Bay also has a locally owned monthly arts and culture magazine, The Walleye, which is distributed for free throughout the city and surrounding area.
 The Walleye is also available online and the website provides insight into the local arts, culture and entertainment scene.

 Superior Outdoors is a locally owned outdoor lifestyle magazine that is published twice a year (November and May).
 The magazine was started in 2007.

 Lakehead University's student newspaper is called The Argus, and is published weekly during the school year.

 The Chronicle Journal publishes a free weekly called Spot every Thursday, focusing on entertainment.

 The city produces a bi-monthly publication to citizens titled yourCity, which is also available online in a PDF format.

-Netnewsledger is a daily updated website that reproduces press releases and lists current events in Thunder Bay, and allows politicians to connect to their constituents.
+NetNewsLedger is a daily updated website that reproduces press releases and lists current events in Thunder Bay, and allows politicians to connect to their constituents.

 Great Expectations Marketing publishes four quarterly community newspapers: Bay & Algoma Community, Current River Times, Simpson & Victoria Place, and Westfort Community.
 The community newspapers feature various local businesses and also support local charities and nonprofit organizations.
 The newspapers are delivered to community households.